codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 If you run this pipeline multiple times you will see multiple entries in the file `sample.txt`.

+>Note that if you run concurrent builds too quickly after one another, the Codefresh Volume will refresh [from scratch]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/#issues-with-parallel-builds-and-parallel-pipelines) instead of being cached between builds.

 {% include image.html
 lightbox="true"
 file="/images/pipeline/caching/codefresh-shared-volume.png"